smresponsibilities/C_project/README.md

 ## File Structure

-- `wordle.c`: The Main program file that is the entry point to the project
+- `wordle.c`: The main program file that is the entry point to the project.
-- `test folder`: The folder that can have the unit tests
+- `test folder`: The folder that have the unit tests.
 - `README.md`: The README file with project documentation.
 - `include folder`: This contains the header files.
 - `src folder`: This contains actual code of all the modular functions.
-- `wordle.sh`: This contains the neccessary commands to build the program in linux or in windows by git bash.
+- `wordle.sh`: This contains the neccessary commands to build the program in Linux or in Windows by git bash.
+- `wordle.bat`: This contains the neccessary commands to build the program in Windows.

 ## Running Tests